Aircloak/aircloak/air/docs/content/ops/configuration.md

 Each `table_name_x` key specifies the name the table will be available under when querying the data source through Aircloak.

-The `user_id` field is the name of the column that uniquely identifies users - the people or entities whose anonymity should be preserved.
-If this field is set to `null` the table will be classified as not containing data requiring anonymisation.
+The `content_type` is an optional field which determines the sensitivity nature of the data in the table.
+It can have one of the following values: `personal` (default) or `non-personal`.
+Tables with content marked as `personal` are tables containing data for people or entities whose anonymity should be preserved.
+If any such table is included in a query, the query will be restricted, it will go through the anonymisation pipeline and produce anonymized results.
+If this field is set to `non-personal`, the table will be classified as not containing data requiring anonymisation.
 Queries over such tables are not subject to the anonymisation restrictions, filters and aggregations, and *no attempts will be made to anonymise the data the table contains!*

 The database table can be declared by either using `db_name` or as an SQL view using `query`.
 These options are mutually exclusive.